mhuttenlauch/sentry-cfml/readme.md

-# Sentry SDK for ColdFusion
+# Sentry SDK for Lucee

 sentry-cfml is based on the original raven-cfml client developed by jmacul2 (https://github.com/jmacul2/raven-cfml)